Best Free Transcription Software in 2026

 How to choose the right free transcription tool

-• speak emails, notes, and drafts directly into apps
+• speak emails, notes, prompts, and drafts directly into apps

 • replace typing with voice